 Child Welfare Representation

-When Child Welfare believes that a child is in need of protection from the child’s parents or other guardians, and a Court order is required to protect the child, Child Welfare must bring an application to the Court to apprehend the child.
+When Child Welfare believes that a child is in need of protection from the child’s parents or other guardians, and a Court order is required to protect the child, Child Welfare may bring an application to the Court to apprehend the child.
 The application is made without notice to the parents.

 The Child Welfare case worker first obtains an Apprehension Order from a Judge of the Provincial Family Court.
 No notice is required to the guardians / parents.